Osprey (Pandion haliaetus)

 Habitat: Ospreys use a variety of habitats as long as they are close to large open water bodies where they can fish and have large, tall trees for nesting.

 Nesting: Ospreys arrive in N.H. during April to breed and raise their young.
 They build large nests out of sticks on dead trees and on man-made structures (i.e. utility poles, platforms, bridges, etc.), usually within 1-2 miles of rivers, lakes, estuaries and other bodies of water with fish.
 Females lay 2-4 eggs and do most of the incubating for about 30 days while the male provides food.
 Chicks hatch over a period of about 5 days and older siblings can dominate younger siblings.
 Young ospreys are able to fly after about 8 weeks but remain dependent on their parents until the fall.
 During late summer or early fall, ospreys migrate south for the winter where the young will stay for 2 years before returning north.

-Diet: almost entirely fish which they catch by diving feet-first into the water at speeds up to 80 mph.
+Diet: Almost entirely fish which they catch by diving feet-first into the water at speeds up to 80 miles per hour.